Lelsey159/Quotes/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+### contributing
+our website is build with little knowledge in the three language,it is however,open to anyone who would wish to contribute to our project. you can also refer here https://stackoverflow.com/questions/8503559/what-is-linting to learn more and run tests. software methods and tools refer herehttp://www.methodsandtools.com/archive/archive.php?id=33.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.